nmathewson/walking-onions-wip/specs/09-migration.md

    relay versions are public, so this doesn't leak.)

-4. In parallel with relay support, Tor should also add client support for walking onions.
+4. In parallel with relay support, Tor should also add client support for Walking Onions.
 This should be disabled by default, however, since it will only be usable with the subset of relays that support Walking Onions, and since it would make clients distinguishable.

 5. Once enough of the relays (possibly, all) support Walking Onions, the client support can be turned on.
-They will not be able to use old relays that do not support walking onions.
+They will not be able to use old relays that do not support Walking Onions.

-6. Eventually, relays that do not support walking onions should not be listed in the consensus.
+6. Eventually, relays that do not support Walking Onions should not be listed in the consensus.

-Client support for walking onions should be enabled or disabled, at first, with a configuration option.
+Client support for Walking Onions should be enabled or disabled, at first, with a configuration option.
 Once it seems stable, the option should have an "auto" setting that looks at a network parameter.
 This parameter should NOT be a simple "on" or "off",
-however: it should be the minimum client version whose support for walking onions is believed to be correct.
+however: it should be the minimum client version whose support for Walking Onions is believed to be correct.

 <!-- Section 9.1 --> <a id='S9.1'></a>

 ## Future work: migrating away from sedentary onions

-Once all clients are using walking onions, we can take a pass through the Tor specifications and source code to remove no-longer-needed code.
+Once all clients are using Walking Onions, we can take a pass through the Tor specifications and source code to remove no-longer-needed code.